Nehapan123/Excel-Sales-Finance-Analytics/README.md

 - **Purpose of finance analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.

-- **Importance of analyzing Finance dataf** Aid in benchmarking against industry peers and previous periods foundation for budgeting and forecasting.
+- **Importance of these reports:** Aid in benchmarking against industry peers and previous periods foundation for budgeting and forecasting.

 - **Role of reports:** Align financial planning with strategic goals.
 Instill confidence in the organization's financial outlook.